CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/http/rest/httpresponse.md

 ---
 title: "HttpResponse"
 linkTitle: "HttpResponse"
-description: "Used to represent an HTTP response."
+description: "Used to represent an HTTP REST response."
 weight: 1
 ---